-Chiropractors are in a bind between big-time student loan debt and income levels that pale in comparison to other medical career paths.
+Chiropractors often find themselves in a bind between big-time student loan debt and income levels that pale in comparison to other medical career paths.

-Student loan refinancing for chiropractors is an option, but is it a good decision?
+Student loan refinancing for doctors of chiropractic is an option, but is it a good decision?
+Or would pursuing chiropractic loan forgiveness be a better course of action?

-Not all repayment strategies work for chiropractors.
-Let’s look at how debt and income effect how chiropractors should proceed when planning for the future.
+Not all student loan repayment strategies will work for all chiropractors.
+Let’s look at how debt and income effect how chiropractors should choose between chiropractic loan forgiveness and refinancing.

 Becoming a chiropractor leads to huge student loan debt